dmitmel/brainwhat/README.md

 > `brainwhat` is a fast optimizing [Brainfuck](#what-is-brainfuck) interpreter written in pure [Rust](https://www.rust-lang.org/)

-**fast** – Rust is a system-level programming language, so it compiles to very fast native binaries.
+**fast** – Rust is a systems programming language, so it compiles to very fast native binaries.

 **optimizing** – Brainfuck code is first parsed to a [list of instructions](https://en.wikipedia.org/wiki/Intermediate_representation), then [optimized](#optimizations) and after that these instructions are passed to the **interpreter**.

-**interpreter** – it doesn't compile Brainfuck to another language, instead, it the executes program directly.
+**interpreter** – it doesn't compile Brainfuck to another language, instead, it executes program directly.

 ## What is Brainfuck?

 **Brainfuck** is an [esoteric programming language](https://en.wikipedia.org/wiki/Esoteric_programming_language) created by [Urban Müller](https://en.wikipedia.org/wiki/Brainfuck#History).
 It is not intended for practical use, but to challenge programmers.
-Despite its extreme minimalism, it is [Turing complete](https://en.wikipedia.org/wiki/Turing_completeness), meaning that **it can solve any computation problem** with enough memory and time.
+Despite its extreme minimalism, it is [Turing complete](https://en.wikipedia.org/wiki/Turing_completeness), so **it can solve any computation problem** with enough memory and time.

 Brainfuck operates on an array of memory cells, where each cell is initially set to zero.
-There is a pointer, initially set to the first memory cell.
+Also there's a pointer, initially set to the first memory cell.
 Brainfuck has _**eight**_ commands (all other characters are ignored, so they can be used as comments):

 | Command         | C equivalent                                                           | Description                                                   |
 | --------------- | ---------------------------------------------------------------------- | ------------------------------------------------------------- |